Landlord Guides · Last updated 3 June 2026

 Industry practice suggests setting aside 1 to 2 percent of the property value per year for maintenance and repairs.
 On a £400,000 apartment, that means £4,000 to £8,000 annually.
 Some years you will spend almost nothing; others will bring a larger bill such as a boiler replacement or bathroom refit.
 Keeping a reserve fund means you can act quickly rather than leaving tenants in a substandard property while arranging finance.

-General contractors and handymen in Gibraltar typically charge £40 to £65 per hour (as of May 2026).
-Recurring annual costs include a gas safety check at £60 to £100, smoke and CO alarm maintenance at £20 to £50, and general repairs for wear and tear.
+General contractors, handymen and gas engineers in Gibraltar quote per job rather than at a published fixed rate, so get 2-3 quotes before committing.
+Recurring annual costs include a periodic gas safety check, smoke and CO alarm maintenance, and general repairs for wear and tear.
 Service charge contributions for communal areas vary widely by development and should be factored into your annual cost model separately.

 Penalties for Non-Compliance

 Falling short of your maintenance obligations can trigger several consequences.
 Tenants can withhold rent or bring claims for breach of the tenancy agreement.
-Properties found unfit for habitation face fines and enforcement action.
-The Renters' Rights Bill 2025 sets fines of up to £40,000 for non-compliance with deposit and notice requirements (as of May 2026).
+Properties found unfit for habitation face fines and enforcement action under the Landlord and Tenant Act 1983.

 Residential possession disputes are heard by the Rent Tribunal under the Rent Tribunal Regulations 1985, with the Supreme Court handling enforcement of possession orders.
 If a dispute reaches that stage, law firms with specialist landlord and tenant experience in Gibraltar include Hassans International Law Firm, Triay Lawyers, Charles Gomez & Co, and ISOLAS LLP.